-Figure A-1/M.1025 displays random noise versus length and is presented as a guide to the random noise performance which may be found on an international leased circuit.
+Figure A-1/M.1025 displays random noise versus length of circuit of FDM carrier systems and is presented as a guide to the random noise performance which may be found on an international leased circuit.

-FIGURE A-1/M.1025

-Random circuit-noise performance
+FIGURE A-1/M.1025 Random circuit-noise performance

-Note - At the present time the section of the circuit provided by satellite (between earth stations) contributes approximately $10\,000\,\mathrm{pW0p}$ ($-50\,\mathrm{dBm0p}$) of noise.
-Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of the section provided by satellite may be considered to be equivalent to $1000\,\mathrm{km}$ on Figure A-1/M.1025.
+Note - At the present time the section of the circuit provided by a satellite (between earth stations) employing FDM techniques contributes approximately $10\ 000\ pW0p\ (-50\ dBm0p)$ of noise.
+Therefore, for the purpose of determining maintenance limits for noise measurement on leased circuits, the length of this section may be considered to be equivalent to 1000 km in Figure A-1/M.1025.